metacommunities/metacommunities/publications/esrc_working_paper_dec2014/esrc_transform.md

 \label{tab:gbq_datatypes}
 \end{table}

-As Table \ref{tab:bgq_datatypes} shows, 75% of the fields in the GoogleBigQuery dataset are string, around 20% are numerical count data, and the remainder are boolean or True/False values.
+As Table \ref{tab:gbq_datatypes} shows, 75% of the fields in the GoogleBigQuery dataset are string, around 20% are numerical count data, and the remainder are boolean or True/False values.
 But for any given event, many of these fields are likely to be empty because the  GoogleBigQuery has been constructed to accommodate every conceivable event type without consideration of the distribution of events.
 Having all the attributes of every different event type stored in a single table, and trying to avoid moving things in and out of  GoogleBigQuery too much leads to quite complicated SQL queries.
 The tremendous advantage of the GoogleBigQuery is freedom from the need to think very much about platform computing capacity.
 But adapting ourselves to the constraint to build densely nested queries that extract everything we want from a single table of GoogleBigQuery was quite hard.[^2]

 [^2]: As mentioned above, GoogleBigQuery can be accessed through a web interface, which is good for testing queries, and programmatically using scripts written in `R` or `Python`.
 We used scripts to run full queries.
 On one occasion, a `Python` script ran up a query charge of $US2400 overnight.
 We were shocked and dismayed at the cost.
 After verious discussions with the GoogleBigQuery engineering team, we received a credit for 75% of the charge.
 We also had quite an interesting and length discussion with Google Marketing team in California about some problems in using GoogleBigQuery.
 Soon after this event (October 2013), Google announced a massive reduction in the price of using GoogleCompute.